Scanning

 Two export formats are available from the results page:

-- CSV — spreadsheet-friendly export of all findings with rule ID, category, severity, status, message, and remediation
+- CSV — spreadsheet-friendly export of all findings with rule ID, category, severity, status, message, remediation, result completeness, and health audit coverage

-- Raw JSON — the full relay output logs for each category, useful for auditing or integration with other tools
+- Raw JSON — owner/admin-only operational evidence containing the full relay output for each category, useful for auditing or integration with other tools

 Troubleshooting